jiminbae/veil/README.md

 - Python dependencies are managed in `models/requirements.txt`.
 - NVIDIA GPU + CUDA are recommended for practical runtime.
 - CPU execution is possible by setting `device = "cpu"` in `models/veil/config.py`, but it will be significantly slower.
-- TensorRT is included in `models/requirements.txt` as an optional ONNX Runtime acceleration path.
-VEIL falls back to CUDA or CPU providers when TensorRT is unavailable.
+- `models/requirements.txt` includes ONNX Runtime GPU, CUDA, and TensorRT-related packages.
+VEIL uses the available provider stack and falls back when a provider is unavailable.
+- `curl` or `wget` is required for `scripts/download_weights.sh`.

 ## Setup